 It is important to realize when the outside (visible) portion of the nose is altered, it is important to address the inside of the nose as well.
 Typically, patients have slightly deviated septum (the supporting cartilage in the middle of the nose) and may have enlarged turbinates.
 The turbinates resemble worms which outline the inside of the nose, across from the septum.
 They are lined with nasal mucosa and help humidify the air we breathe.
 Typically these turbinates may become enlarged due to allergies or a significantly deviated septum.
 If the nasal shape is refined without addressing the septum and turbinates, the patient may end up with significant breathing problems.

-Dr. Jazayeri uses the open technique in the majority of his rhinoplasty (nasal) surgeries performed at his office near Orange County.
+Dr. Jazayeri uses the open technique in the majority of his rhinoplasty (nasal) surgeries performed at his Santa Ana and Newport Beach plastic surgery offices.
 This technique allows for excellent visualization of the entire nasal framework, thus minimizing the chance of asymmetry.

 Reasons for Rhinoplasty

 Rhinoplasty (nose surgery) can significantly improve the appearance and utility of the nose.
-For those who choose to undergo the procedure for cosmetic reasons, rhinoplasty can correct a variety of unwanted features, which may include:
+For those who choose to undergo a rhinoplasty in Orange County for cosmetic reasons, rhinoplasty can correct a variety of unwanted features, which may include:

 - Prominent nasal bumps

 As a cosmetic and reconstructive surgeon, Dr. Jazayeri has a great deal of experience in correcting specific problems while enhancing the quality and appearance of the patient’s face.